-During the six months ended June 30, 2003, the Partnership incurred reliability capital expenditures of \$2.6 million primarily related to tank and pipeline pump station upgrades at numerous locations.
-Expansion capital expenditures of \$5.2 million during the six months ended June 30, 2003 were related to modifications of the Albuquerque refined product terminal, the addition of new pumps on the Wichita Falls to McKee crude oil pipeline and initial construction of the Nuevo Laredo pipeline and propane terminal.
+During the nine months ended September 30, 2003, the Partnership incurred reliability capital expenditures of \$5.3 million primarily related to tank and pipeline pump station upgrades at numerous locations and a terminal system automation project.
+Expansion capital expenditures of \$10.5 million during the nine months ended September 30, 2003 were related to modifications of the Albuquerque refined product terminal, the addition of new pumps on the Wichita Falls to McKee crude oil pipeline and construction of the Nuevo Laredo pipeline and propane terminal.

-For the remainder of 2003, the Partnership expects to incur approximately \$17 million of capital expenditures including approximately \$5 million for reliability capital expenditures and approximately \$12 million for expansion capital expenditures, including a refined product pipeline from Laredo, Texas to Nuevo Laredo, Mexico and a propane terminal in Nuevo Laredo.
+For the remainder of 2003, the Partnership expects to incur approximately \$10.1 million of capital expenditures including approximately \$4.4 million for reliability capital expenditures and approximately \$5.7 million for expansion capital expenditures, including a refined product pipeline from Laredo, Texas to Nuevo Laredo, Mexico and a propane terminal in Nuevo Laredo.
 The Partnership expects to fund its capital expenditures from cash provided by operations and to the extent necessary, from proceeds of borrowings under the revolving credit facility or debt and equity offerings.

-Acquisitions during the six months of 2003 include the January 7, 2003 purchase of an asphalt terminal from Telfer for \$15.1 million, the March 18, 2003 purchases of the South Texas Pipelines and Terminals and the Crude Oil Storage Tanks from Valero Energy for a total of \$350.0 million and the May 1, 2003 purchase of Shell's interest in the Amarillo to Abernathy and the Abernathy to Lubbock refined product pipelines for \$1.6 million.
-Acquisitions during the first six months of 2002 represent the February 1, 2002 purchase, under a purchase option included in the Omnibus Agreement, of the Wichita Falls crude oil pipeline and storage facilities from Valero Energy for \$64.0 million, which was funded with proceeds under the revolving credit facility.
+Acquisitions during the first nine months of 2003 include the January 7, 2003 purchase of an asphalt terminal from Telfer for \$15.1 million, the March 18, 2003 purchases of the South Texas Pipelines and Terminals and the Crude Oil Storage Tanks from Valero Energy for a total of \$350.0 million, the May 1, 2003 purchase of Shell's interest in the Amarillo to Abernathy and the Abernathy to Lubbock refined product pipelines for \$1.6 million, the August 1, 2003 purchase of the Southlake refined product pipeline from Valero Energy for \$29.9 million and the September 3, 2003 purchase of the Paulsboro refined product terminal from ExxonMobil for \$14.1 million.
+Acquisitions during the first nine months of 2002 represent the February 1, 2002 purchase, under a purchase option included in the Omnibus Agreement, of the Wichita Falls crude oil pipeline and storage facilities from Valero Energy for \$64.0 million and the May 29, 2002 acquisition of a crude hydrogen pipeline from Praxair, Inc. for \$11.0 million, both of which were funded with proceeds under the revolving credit facility.
 The Partnership believes it has sufficient funds from operations, and to the extent necessary, from public and private capital markets and bank markets, to fund its ongoing operating requirements.
 The Partnership expects that, to the extent necessary, it can raise additional funds from time to time through equity or debt financings.
 However, there can be no assurance regarding the availability of any future financings or whether such financings can be made available on terms acceptable to the Partnership.